 Did PayPal Implement Jailbreak Detection in Their App?

-There is an issue that I recently experienced with the PayPal app on my iPhone.
-After doing some research, I found out that other people have also reported this problem as well.
-Another thing I figured out about is that we all have jailbroken iPhone or iPad.
+I recently experienced a problem with the PayPal app on my iPhone.
+Did a little research and found others with the same issue as well.
+One thing I noticed is that we all have something in common, a jailbroken iPhone or iPad.

 No official note from PayPal about blocking or prevent jailbroken iOS users from accessing their personal account or even launching the app itself.
 This problem occurred right after I updated the PayPal app to the latest version (v6.2.0 as of writing this article) from the App Store.